The Catholic Foundation of Manitoba

 Since 1964, the Catholic Foundation of Manitoba has provided individuals and organizations with an opportunity to support a broad range of Catholic educational, religious, and human service agencies in Manitoba.

-We are grateful to the Catholic community including the Archbishops, parishes, schools, health and human services agencies, businesses, the Catholic Women’s League and the Knights of Columbus for their support of the annual Caritas Dinner.
+We are grateful to the Catholic community including the Archbishops, parishes, schools, health and social service agencies, businesses, the Catholic Women’s Leagues and the Knights of Columbus for their support of the Caritas Dinner, the proceeds of which help fund the Foundation’s operating expenses while also allowing us to maximize our grant awarding capacity.

 For over 50 years caring donors have supported Catholic values and works in Manitoba through gifts with us.